Exclusive Brethren: History

-Nineteenth century
+19th century

 The Plymouth Brethren split into Exclusive and Open Brethren in 1848 when George Müller refused to accept John Nelson Darby's view of the relationship between local assemblies following difficulties in the Plymouth meeting.
 Brethren that held Muller's congregational view became known as "Open", those holding Darby's 'connexional' view, became known as "Exclusive" or "Darbyite" Brethren.

 Darby's circular on 26 August 1848, cutting off not only Bethesda but all assemblies who received anyone who had ever attended Bethesda, was to define the essential characteristic of "exclusivism" that he was to pursue for the rest of his life.
-He set it out in detail in a pamphlet he issued in 1853 entitled Separation from Evil - God’s Principle of Unity.
+He set it out in detail in a pamphlet he issued in 1853 entitled Separation from Evil – God's Principle of Unity.
 But a tension had existed since the earliest times, as set out in a letter from Anthony Norris Groves in 1836 to Darby (who was not a believer in adult baptism):

-Some will not have me hold communion with the Scotts, because their views are not satisfactory about the Lord’s Supper; others with you, because of your views about baptism; others with the Church of England, because of her thoughts about ministry.
+Some will not have me hold communion with the Scotts, because their views are not satisfactory about the Lord's Supper; others with you, because of your views about baptism; others with the Church of England, because of her thoughts about ministry.
 On my principles, I receive them all; but on the principle of witnessing against evil, I should reject them all.

 For most of his life, Darby was able to hold the exclusives together, although several longtime members had seceded after accusing him of similar errors about the nature of Christ's humanity of which he had accused Benjamin Wills Newton.
 The Central Meeting in London (London Bridge) would communicate with the other assemblies and most difficulties were eventually smoothed over.